-Carlson, L., moved that the report of the Conference Committee on S. F. No. 2618 be adopted and that the bill be repassed as amended by the Conference Committee.
+Mr. Waldorf moved that the foregoing recommendations and Conference Committee Report on S.F.
+No. 2618 be now adopted, and that the bill be repassed as amended by the Conference Committee.
 The motion prevailed.
+So the recommendations and Conference Committee Report were adopted.